ZORO2045/gnu-tools-reference/README.md

 A comprehensive overview of various GNU tools and libraries, categorized for easy navigation.

+## What is GNU?
+GNU is an operating system that is free software—that is, it respects users' freedom.
+The GNU operating system consists of GNU packages (programs specifically released by the GNU Project) as well as free software released by third parties.
+The development of GNU made it possible to use a computer without software that would trample your freedom.

 ## Table of Contents
 *   [Archiving](#archiving)
 *   [Basics](#basics)